vbgr/ids/README.md

 - 64GB of free disk space

 The Python script [genids.py](./genids.py) can be used to ensure IDs uniqueness.
-It generates $2^{31}-1$ IDs and writes them to the standard output.
+It generates $2^{31}-2$ (we exclude 0 as well) IDs and writes them to the standard output.
 It can be used for validation by executing the following commands:

 ```bash
 mkdir -p data